JulianWinterfeld/fullstack-city-search/README.md

 2. **Backend:** The backend is started with "npx tsx index.ts"

-3. **Database:** The database can be ignored, since i tried doing it here but hat complications, so i moved the database to the backend (i used SQLite and Prisma for the database)
+3. **Database:** The database can be ignored, since i tried doing it here but had complications, so i moved the database to the backend (i used SQLite and Prisma for the database)

 ## Thank you for the opportunity